More lawmakers call for COVID-19 tests in passenger screenings

-U.S. transportation officials have told state lawmakers the federal government cannot prevent a COVID-19 testing program for travelers, but the state cannot stop someone who does not want to be tested from boarding a plane.
+HONOLULU (KHON2) — U.S. Transportation officials have told state lawmakers the federal government cannot prevent a COVID-19 testing program for travelers, but the state cannot stop someone who does not want to be tested from boarding a plane.

-Ward and House Select Covid-19 Committee Member, Rep. Bob McDermott, proposed COVID-19 tests for travelers to the rest of the house committee under a proposal to reopen the tourism industry.
+Rep. Ward and House Select COVID-19 Committee Member, Rep. Bob McDermott, proposed COVID-19 tests for travelers to the rest of the house committee under a proposal to reopen the tourism industry.

 Hawaii Congressman Ed Case and Lt.
 Gov. Josh Green have shared similar ideas.
 Green advocates for travelers to get a COVID-19 test prior to traveling.